 5. Barrage Vauban

 The outstanding military engineer, Marshal and writer Sebastien Le Pretre de Vauban is considered one of the best architects of the pre-Napoleonic period.
 Being also a master of military tactics, he took part in the construction of defence installations in many cities outside France.
-Built under the leadership of Vauban fortresses are considered the World Heritage of Humanity.
+Built under the leadership of Vauban, fortresses are considered the World Heritage of Humanity.
 One of them is located almost in the heart of the capital Alsace.
 The Vauban Dam is one of the most romantic, Instagrammable places in Strasbourg.
 Built in the XVII century, it consists of a bridge, dam and defensive structures, which served as a navigational function during armed confrontations.
 Today, the Grande Ecluse de fortification attracts dozens of tourists and locals, regardless of the weather conditions, eager to catch the "golden hour" for a bright and fascinating Instagram picture in French.
 A visit to the dyke at dusk will be a pleasant ending to your stroll through Strasbourg.
 The sky drowning in the rays of the setting sun and the colourful illumination are reflected in the calm waters of the Il River.
 Also, the covered terrace of the Vauban Dam offers one of the best Instagrammable views of the Little France quarter.

 6. Maison des Ponts Couverts (Les Ponts Couverts de Strasbourg)

 But not one Vauban Dam alone!
 Europe's largest transport artery - the Rhine River flowing into the North Sea - is surrounded by many other stone and concrete structures, more or less elegant.
 For example, built on the Ile River (a tributary of the Rhine) in the XIII century, a complex of 3 bridges and four navigation towers called Ponts Couverts.
 The large-scale construction towers over four channels, which penetrate through Little France - the quarter of Strasbourg with the richest, centuries-old history.
 From any of the bridges of Ponts Couverts, you can enjoy a magnificent panoramic view of the Old Town.
 If you want to take more pictures, take a water streetcar ride.
 After such a leisurely trip, the question "where to make most liked Instagram photos in Strasbourg?" has no chance to appear again - you will see everything with your own eyes!
 Today, the defence complex is entirely open, defenceless in the face of the elements: whether it's snow, rain or hail.
 But it was not always like this.
 Until 1784, over each of the bridges of this imposing structure were wooden roofs, which served as a shelter for soldiers.
 Since then, the name "Strasbourg Covered Bridges" or "House of Covered Bridges" has been firmly established for Ponts Couverts.

 7. La Petite France